sjburgess/UW-Roundnet-Website/README.md

 ------------------------------------------------

 ## User Stories
-1. **Practice Times:**
+1. **Interest Form:**
-   “As a user, I want to easily see when and where practice sessions are, so that I can plan to attend.”
+   “As a user, I want to submit my information to be included in any future notifications.”

 2. **Club Information:**
    “As a user, I want to learn what UW Roundnet is about, so I can understand the purpose of the club.”